houseofcat/turbocookedrabbit/README.md

 Service.StartService(false)
 ```

 The **Service.StartService(true/false)** begins monitoring errors and notifications in the background while at the same time centralizing all the errors from the sub-processes.
-You should subscribe to these erros, and it is called **.CentralErr()**
+You should subscribe to these errors... just need to turn on **.CentralErr()**

-It also starts the internal Publisher's AutoPublisher.
+It also starts the internal Publisher's AutoPublisher so you need that **.Notifications()**

 ```golang
 func serviceMonitor(done chan bool, se